sam-warren/cedhtools/docs/entities/cards.md

 - Card statistics will be tracked exclusively in the context of commanders
 - Card performance metrics will help identify which cards work best with specific commanders
 - The inclusion rate helps identify staples vs. niche cards for each commander
-- The `isCommander` flag identifies cards that can be used as commanders
 - Commanders are a special type of card with additional properties and relationships
 - Time-series data is stored separately using TimescaleDB for efficient time-based queries
 - Commander legality is tracked to filter out banned cards from analysis and display